 About Brad Moskowitz

-Brad Moskowitz not only loves the outdoors, he has a passion for sharing with others the transformative power of the natural world.
-Teaching future outdoor educators takes him well beyond the classroom to the mountains, forests and waters of New England, and even to the raging rivers, enchanting deserts and jagged peaks of the American West.
+Brad Moskowitz not only loves the outdoors, but he also has a passion for sharing with others the transformative power of the natural world.
+Teaching future outdoor educators takes him well beyond the classroom to the mountains, forests, and waters of New England, and even to the raging rivers, enchanting deserts and jagged peaks of the American West.
 His students become instructors for programs like Outward Bound and NOLS, teachers in public and private schools, and climbing guides on the earth's most exquisite terrain, such as Mount Kilimanjaro and the glaciated peaks of Alaska.

 He is an avid rock climber, a skilled river guide, and he deftly carves Telemark turns while skiing backcountry terrain.
 His 1999 honeymoon was a 1,200-mile, off-road, self-contained mountain biking trip that followed the continental divide from Jackson, WY, to Farmington, NM.